Simple dynamic word embeddings for mapping perceptions in the public sphere: Case study 2: bias against refugees expressed on talk radio

-We are interested in applying our dynamic embedding model to better-understand talk radio-show biases towards refugees.
+The earlier section revealed some of the shortcomings of our model when applied to a large historical corpus.
+To explore its performance in a smaller-scale corpus captured over a much shorter time horizon, we apply our model to the transcriptions of talk radio shows in order to identify biases against refugees.
 Talk radio is a significant source of news for a large fraction of Americans: In 2017, over 90\% of Americans over the age of 12 listened to some type of broadcast radio during the course of a given week, with news/talk radio serving as one of the most popular types~\cite{pewRadioStats}.
 With listener call-ins and live dialog, talk radio provides an interesting source of information, commentary, and discussion that distinguishes it from discourse found in both print and social media.
-Given the proliferation of refugees and displaced peoples in recent years (totalling nearly 66 million individuals in 2016~\cite{unhcrStats})---coupled with the rise of talk radio as a particularly popular media channel for conservative political discourse~\cite{mortDissentAirwaves}---analyzing bias towards refugees across talk radio stations may provide a unique window into a large portion of the American population's views on the issue.
+Given the proliferation of refugees and displaced peoples in recent years (totalling nearly 66 million individuals in 2016~\cite{unhcrStats})---coupled with the rise of talk radio as a particularly popular media channel for conservative political discourse~\cite{mortDissentAirwaves}---analyzing bias towards refugees across talk radio stations may provide a unique window into how Americans perceive this important issue.